-The address count list file contains the count of housing unit and group quarters addresses on the address list for each census block within your jurisdiction.
-Use this list to challenge the count of addresses for any census block within your jurisdiction that you believe to be incorrect.
+The address count list file contains the count of housing unit and group quarters addresses on the address list for each census block the county(s) or county equivalent(s) your state selected to review.
+Use this list to challenge the count of addresses for any census block that you believe to be incorrect.